Latisha McCrudden

-Latisha McCrudden (born 2003 or 2004) is an Irish activist focused on issues of mental health, Irish Traveller rights, and women's rights.
-She was named one of BBC's 100 Women in 2024.
+Latisha McCrudden (born 2003 or 2004) is an Irish activist and public speaker known for her advocacy on mental health, Irish Traveller rights, and women's rights.
+She has spoken publicly on Traveller access to education, including addressing the Seanad Éireann in 2024.
+McCrudden was named to BBC 100 Women in 2024 and has received multiple youth and community recognition awards for her activism.

 Early life and education

 McCrudden was born to an Irish Traveller mother and non-Traveller father, and was an only child until age ten.
 Her mother had married at age 17, and her maternal grandmother had married at age 15.
 McCrudden's grandmother encouraged her to focus on her education.
 McCrudden grew up in Cloontowart, Lisacul, and attended the village primary school, where she was the only Traveller child.
 She loved school, seeing it as an escape from the domestic abuse she witnessed at home.

 As a young teenager, McCrudden struggled with depression, noting in 2023 that "when I was 14, there was a time I thought I wouldn’t make it to my 15th birthday".
 She attended sessions at Pieta House, which she found helpful.

 McCrudden is currently a second-year law student at the University of Galway.